LiskArchive/lisk-legacy-docs/lisk-sdk/lisk-commander/introduction.md

 ## Contribute to the Codebase

-Everyone is invited to contribute to the Lisk Commander project.
+Everyone is invited to contribute to the Lisk Commander codebase.
 We welcome and appreciate all contributions.

 ### Github
 All necessary information can be found on our [Lisk Commander Github](https://github.com/LiskHQ/lisk-sdk/tree/development/commander).